Home Contact Us

 In the early years, as an unincorporated community in Grand County, the Castle Valley River Ranchos Property Owners Association was critical to governance.
 In 1985, the Town of Castle Valley was officially incorporated.

 The Town of Castle Valley is approximately 8 square miles.
 While much of the Town consists of the platted River Ranchos and the separate Upper 80, there is a significant portion of the Town that is undeveloped.
-The undeveloped land is currently owned by the Utah State School and Institutional Trust.
-These lands are part of a proposed land exchange that would transfer ownership to the United States Bureau of Land Management.
+In 2005, Utah State School and Institutional Trust agreed to a land exchange that transfered ownership of a large porton of land adjacent to the incorporated Town of Castle Valley to the United States Bureau of Land Management.
 See Official Town Map.

 The average elevation of the Town of Castle Valley is about 4800 feet and the estimated population at mid-decade is about 370.
 According to the 2000 census, the median age in Castle Valley is a relatively high 45.0 years and the median income is $33,000.
 Education levels are very high: 96% of the adult population graduated high school or higher and approximately 50% have college degrees.
 96% of the population is classified as White Non-Hispanic.